The 2018 annual report is now available !

 Working together to create great living place and improve the daily life… of all

 More than just a company, Saint-Gobain acts as a community of solidarity entrepreneurs invested in their professional life, united by strong values and with a clear focus on general interest.
-Our 179,000 employees, representing more than 100 nationalities, are fully engaged in ensuring that our mission and our commitment to reinventing living places and improving daily life applies equally outside the “conventional” working environment.
+More than 170,000 employees, representing more than 100 nationalities, are fully engaged in ensuring that our mission and our commitment to reinventing living places and improving daily life applies equally outside the “conventional” working environment.

 By sponsoring projects, providing skills and expertise, volunteering, donating materials and many other actions, Saint-Gobain’s employees and retirees put solidarity into practice for the benefit of all.
 Their engagement makes it possible to build strong partnerships in the communities that have the greatest need.
 And what about you?
 Would you like to participe?

 Recognizing personal engagement

 We want to encourage the solidarity spirit of Saint-Gobain employees, which is expressed in all regions of the world.
 While sponsoring remains the official status for becoming engaged in a project under the auspices of the Foundation, there are many other ways of providing support.